-In our empirical analysis, we used rainfall risk as a driver of agricultural production risk in the nineteenth-century United States.
-We found that in counties with greater rainfall risk, a larger share of the population was organized into religious communities.
-The link between rainfall risk and membership in religious communities became somewhat stronger when we controlled for first- and second-generation immigrants' countries of origin and for the religious denominations present in a county.
+In our empirical analysis, we used common rainfall risk as a driver of common county-level agricultural production risk in the 19th-century United States.
+We found that a larger share of the population was organized into religious communities in counties with greater common agricultural risk, holding expected agricultural output constant.
+The link between common risk and membership in religious communities became somewhat stronger when we controlled for first- and second-generation immigrants' countries of origin and for the religious denominations present in a county.
 This suggests that our finding of a positive link between rainfall risk and religious community membership is unlikely to reflect the selection of groups of people with greater attachment to their religious communities into counties with greater rainfall risk.
 We also argued that our finding is unlikely to reflect the coping theory of religiosity, which points to psychological benefits of religiosity when individuals are dealing with adverse events that are unpredictable.
-This is because we found cross-county differences in rainfall risk to be persistent over time and because the coping theory of religiosity has been found to apply to religious beliefs rather than church attendance.
+This is because we found crosscounty differences in rainfall risk to be very persistent over time and because the coping theory of religiosity has been found to apply to religious beliefs rather than church attendance.

 If rainfall risk affects the value of church membership through agricultural production risk, there should be a positive link between the share of the population organizing into religious communities and rainfall risk in predominately agricultural counties.
 Moreover, the link between membership in religious communities and rainfall risk should be stronger in more agricultural counties than less agricultural counties.
 We found empirical support for both of these implication of our model.
 In line with our model, we also found the link between membership in religious communities and rainfall risk to be stronger for rainfall risk during the growing season.
-Our estimates of the effect of rainfall risk on membership in religious communities imply that a 1-standard-deviation increase in rainfall risk was associated with an increase in membership in religious communities of around 10 percent across all counties.
-Among more agricultural counties, a 1-standard-deviation increase in rainfall risk was associated with an increase in membership in religious communities between 20 percent (in 1890) and 50 percent (in 1860).
+Our estimates of the effect of rainfall risk on membership in religious communities imply that a 1-standard-deviation increase in rainfall risk was associated with an increase in membership in religious communities of around 10% across all counties.
+Among more agricultural counties, a one-standard-deviation increase in rainfall risk was associated with an increase in membership in religious communities between 20% (in 1890) and 50% (in 1860).

-We also investigated whether the effects of agricultural production risk on nineteenthcentury religious membership persisted to modern times.
-Our empirical results indicate that among historically more agricultural counties - the group of counties where we found an effect of rainfall risk on historical religious membership - more than 1/3 of nineteenth-century differences in religious membership associated with rainfall risk persist to the turn of the twenty-first century.
+We also investigated whether the effects of agricultural production risk on 19th-century religious membership persisted to modern times.
+Our empirical results indicate that among historically more agricultural counties - the group of counties where we found an effect of rainfall risk on historical religious membership - more than 1/3 of 19th-century differences in religious membership associated with rainfall risk persist to the turn of the 21st century.